kaczla/list-apps/README.md

   - Tags: terminal, terminal interface, source: Rust
 - zstd [🛈](https://github.com/facebook/zstd)
   - Zstandard, or zstd as short version, is a fast lossless compression algorithm, targeting real-time compression scenarios at zlib-level and better compression ratios.
-  - Tags: command line, compression, source: C
+  - Tags: command line, compression, decompression, source: C
 - μFuzzy [🛈](https://github.com/leeoniya/uFuzzy)
   - μFuzzy is a tiny, efficient, fuzzy search library designed to match a short search phrase against a large list of short-to-medium phrases.
 It can be used for list filtering, auto-complete, or title/name/description/filename/function searches. μFuzzy features straightforward fuzziness control, customized sorting, and a concise set of options.
   - Tags: library, fuzzy search, source: JavaScript